-This section provides a brief description of the front and rear panels of the device.
-For a detailed description, refer to the document Mediant 800B Gateway and E-SBC Hardware Installation Manual.
+This section provides a brief description of the device's front and rear panels.
+For a detailed description, refer to the document Mediant 1000B Gateway and E-SBC Hardware Installation Manual.

 3.1 Front-Panel Description

 The front panel of the device provides various port interfaces for the optional SBC-Gateway functionality.